discourse-network/discourse-network.github.io/_posts/2026-08-11-establishing-operational-mangement.md

 ---
-title: "Establishing an operational management community of practice for dRTP leaders: Insights and Outcomes!"
+title: "Establishing an Operational Management Community of Practice for dRTP Leaders: Insights and Outcomes!"
 summary-image: "/assets/images/Phil-Bradbury.jpg"
 summary-image-desc: "DisCouRSE Network+ Logo"  # Used for alt tag on the image; important for accessibility
 categories: